-Since 1998, First Place for Youth has worked to help foster youth build the skills they need to make the successful transition to self-sufficiency and responsible adulthood.
+Since 1998, First Place For Youth has worked to help foster youth build the skills they need to make the successful transition to self-sufficiency and responsible adulthood.

-Why First Place for Youth partnered with Project Evident
+Why First Place For Youth partnered with Project Evident

-The execution of this plan would require First Place to reevaluate a number of critical aspects of their organization so that they could understand their impact, quickly make decisions using reliable data, support their staff on the ground, establish the requisite infrastructure to support a national network of service providers delivering the My First Place program, and above all else, do the best they can for their youth.
+The execution of this plan would require First Place For Youth to reevaluate a number of critical aspects of their organization so that they could understand their impact, quickly make decisions using reliable data, support their staff on the ground, establish the requisite infrastructure to support a national network of service providers delivering the My First Place program, and above all else, do the best they can for their youth.

 What happened during our engagement (Part 1)

-In the final months of 2017, First Place worked with Project Evident to develop a Strategic Evidence Plan (SEP) to guide the organization’s activities and investments to accelerate progress towards their strategic goals over the next three to five years.
+In the final months of 2017, First Place For Youth worked with Project Evident to develop a Strategic Evidence Plan (SEP) to guide the organization’s activities and investments to accelerate progress towards their strategic goals over the next three to five years.
 The SEP had three overarching goals:

 Improvement – strengthening capacity and practices for continuous improvement, evaluation, and learning across the organization’s national network

 Impact – pursuing strategies to evaluate our program model’s impact on education, employment, and housing stability, and assess the benefit/cost;